cilliagustin/track-e.i/README.md

 ![Tutorial Button](documentation/testing/screenshot-tutorial.png)
 </details>

-#### Confirmation Pop up
+#### Confirmation or wrong/missing info Pop up
-This Pup Up appears to confirm when a transaction has been correctly added. when this happens a modal will appear for 3 seconds and will automatically be deleted, it can also be deleted by pressing the X icon on the top right corner.
+This Pop Up appears to confirm when a transaction has been correctly added as well as when the user has a missing element or the amount marked is less than one cent.
+When this happens a modal will appear for 4 seconds and will automatically be deleted, it can also be deleted by pressing the X icon on the top right corner, depending on if is or not a confirmation Pop Up or not the colour will change.
 <details>
-<summary>View Confirmation Pop up</summary>
+<summary>View Confirmation or Wrong/Missing Info Pop up</summary>

 ![Confirmation Pop up](documentation/testing/screenshot-confirmation-popup.png)
 </details>

 #### Error Pop up
-This Pup Pp appears when the user has entered into landscape mode with a small phone.
+This Pop Up appears when the user has entered into landscape mode with a small phone.
 Since the website does not look proper on those cases this Pop up hides the entire website and request the user to use the phone on vertical mode.
 <details>
 <summary>View Error Pop up</summary>